Taking Skin Deep to the Next Level

 All ingredients used in the process of manufacturing the product must be declared.
 Plus, which is still present in the finished product.

 Ingredients must be labeled according to standard naming guidelines, as outlined in the International Nomenclature for Cosmetics Ingredient Dictionary and Handbook.

 No trademarked names may be used, and all botanical ingredients must include the scientific name as well as the chemical form – such as "extract."
 Companies may choose whether to add common botanical names.

 Products must be manufactured according to current Good Manufacturing Practices.
-These include keeping records and documentation, assessing the suitability of the facilities, equipment, and raw materials, observing SOPs (standard operating procedures), reviewing and documenting complaints, adverse event reports, and voluntary recalls, and more.
+These include keeping records and documentation, assessing the suitability of the facilities, equipment, and raw materials, observing SOPs (standard operating procedures), and reviewing and documenting complaints, adverse event reports, and voluntary recalls.

 Products must also pass microbial challenge tests to be considered for the EWG Verified mark.

 According to EWG, the Skin Deep program will continue to operate, and all products are applying for verification.
 Whether they are approved or not, they will be added to the Skin Deep database.